Your baby might be ready for solids when he/she is…

 As your baby advances, exposure to a variety of different foods, textures, and forms are important for developing baby’s taste palate, food preferences and ensuring intake of a variety of key nutrients!
 Make sure to grab my FREE downloadable guide with the top 7 foods to feed your little one in the first year of life.

-When you are just starting out, you’ll want to avoid offering many different foods at once.
-Most experts recommend waiting 2-3 days between introducing new foods to your baby, especially the most common allergenic foods (eggs, wheat, soy, peanuts, tree nuts, dairy, shellfish, fish etc).
+Emerging evidence suggests there is not need to only introduce one food at a time.
+On the other hand, some experts recommend waiting 2-3 days between introducing new foods to your baby, especially the most common allergenic foods (eggs, wheat, soy, peanuts, tree nuts, dairy, shellfish, fish etc).
 This will allow parents to monitor if and what foods baby may react to.
 At this time, I’d say the choice if up to you, and I’d recommend a conversation with your baby’s healthcare team.

 There are certain foods that should be avoided during infancy due to their high-risk of choking.
 Foods such as leafy greens, whole nuts, popcorn, honey, thick nut butters and more can be a choking hazard.